Skip to main content

 Biography

-David's past research projects include The Theory and Practice of Social Machines (SOCIAM), Fusing Audio and Semantic Technologies (FAST), and Transforming Musicology.
-His research is distinctively interdisciplinary and has engaged closely and collaboratively with humanities (digital humanities, digital musicology, computational creativity), engineering (Internet of Things, cybersecurity, physical computing), social sciences (Social Machines, Web Science, citizen science), information science (knowledge infrastructure, computational archival science), and computer science (large scale distributed systems, AI).
+David's research is distinctively interdisciplinary.
+From an early background in electronics, computer science and artificial intelligence, David became closely involved in the Hypertext, Web, and computational research communities, in pervasive computing, digital social research and digital scholarship.
+He has engaged closely and collaboratively with humanities (digital humanities, digital musicology, computational creativity), engineering (Internet of Things, cybersecurity, physical computing), social sciences (Social Machines, Web Science, citizen science), information science (knowledge infrastructure, computational archival science), and computer science (large scale distributed systems, AI).
 Since 2018 he has had roles assisting the development of the UKRI Research and Innovation Infrastructure, particularly in Arts, Humanities and Social Sciences.
+His personal research is at the intersection of music, maths, machines and AI, empowering the creative human in a complex digital world.

 Prior to moving to Oxford in 2010, David was Professor of Computer Science at the University of Southampton and Director of the Centre for Pervasive Computing in the Environment.
-He was closely involved in the UK e-Science programme and was the National Strategic Director for Digital Social Research for the Economic and Social Research Council (ESRC) from 2009-2013, then Strategic Advisor for new and emerging forms of data and real time analytics.
 His earlier research activities included Amorphous Computing at MIT and the Semantic Grid, as well as myExperiment and Research Objects which exemplify his promotion of open scholarship and enhancement of scholarly communication.
+His PhD study was in Lisp and distributed systems, supervised by David W Barron and Peter Henderson and awarded in 1990.

 He is a Fellow of the British Computer Society, the Institute of Mathematics and its Applications, and the Royal Society of Arts, and a Supernumerary Fellow of Wolfson College where he chairs the Digital Research Cluster.